First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 • Project proposal must include all elements outlined in the Proposal template.

-If the proposal passes mandatory criteria review, it will then undergo an external science peer review, which will cover the suitability of project design, project team expertise, research methodology, timeframe, budget, etc.
+After mandatory criteria review all research proposals will undergo an external science peer review, which will assess the suitability of project design, project team expertise, research methodology, timeframe, budget, and so forth.

-The science peer reviewers will use the following criteria to evaluate each eligible proposal.
+The science peer reviewers use the following criteria to evaluate each eligible proposal.

 Table 1: Criteria used by science peer reviewers to evaluate a primary research proposal